HarveyHunt/i3situation/README.md

 =============

 At the moment, the way to install i3situation is in a manual manner.
-It is assumed that this repository has been cloned and that you're in the folder that was cloned.
+It is assumed that this repository has been cloned and that you're in the folder that it was cloned into.

     sudo python setup.py install
     mkdir ~/.i3situation